 Carrie was selected to present upcoming research (as part of her MA studies in Voice Science) at the UKs very first Voice Geek Conference (in association with VoiceWorkshop Ltd.) which took place in Essex April 2018.
 She has been selected again for April 2019 to present her current findings on the subject matter 'The effects of ear canal occlusion upon the singing voice.'

-In 2018 Carrie bridged her teaching journey over to higher education training and now works as Associate Tutor in Vocal Technique to singers studying Ba(Hons) Musical Theatre at Edge Hill University, as well as joining the team of Singing Teachers at the Leeds College of Music where she trains further and higher education singers studying Popular Performance, Song Writing and Music Production.
+In 2018 Carrie bridged her teaching journey over to higher education training and now works as Associate Tutor in Vocal Technique to singers studying Ba(Hons) Musical Theatre at Edge Hill University, as well as joining the team of Singing Teachers in the short courses team at the Leeds College of Music where she trains further and higher education singers studying Popular Performance, Song Writing and Music Production.

 In July 2019 Carrie began as a volunteer at the Royal Liverpool Broadgreen Hospital voice clinic learning a greater depth of knowledge about the 'injured-singer'.
 There are some exciting plans in place to help local singers who may be having difficulty with vocal health.